Best Weight Distribution Hitches for 2019

 Trailer Hitch Stabilizer / Anti-Rattle Device

-The shank of your weight distribution most likely doesn't fit nice and snug into the receiver of your tow vehicle, which causes slight movement between the two as you tow your trailer down the road.
+The shank of your weight distribution most likely doesn't fit nicely and snugly into the receiver of your tow vehicle, which causes slight movement between the two as you tow your recreational vehicle down the road.

-Over time, this slight movement movement will cause wear on both your WDH shank and your tow vehicle's receiver (wear shown below), as well as make a rattling sound that can be very annoying.
+Over time, this slight movement will cause wear on both your travel trailer stabilizer hitch shank and your tow vehicle's receiver (wear shown below).
+It can also cause a rattling sound that can be very annoying.

 Hitch Shank Wear